Acceleration Studies Foundation

 Share the surprising present.
 Make great friends.
 Get more important things done.

-Future Salons are free monthly educational, activist, and social events, created by volunteer Salon leaders (perhaps you?) to make our rapidly changing world more fascinating, manageable, profitable, and positive-sum for all of us.
-We strive to be both doing-action-project oriented, and thinking-idea-prioritizing oriented.
+Future Salons are free monthly educational, activist, and social events, created by volunteer Salon leaders around the world (perhaps you?) to help make our rapidly changing world more fascinating, manageable, profitable, and positive-sum for all of us.

-The word "Salon" is a European term for an intimate, supportive deliberation community.
-Future Salons are focused on existing or emerging scientific, technological, entrepreneurial, or social change topics and projects worthy of your help and attention.
+"Salon" is a European term for an intimate, supportive deliberation community.
+Future Salons focus on existing or emerging scientific, technological, entrepreneurial, or social change topics and projects worthy of your help and attention.
 We also cover critical-thinking, management, and personal change topics, and occasionally longer-term scientific and philosophical topics.

-Future Salons explicitly seek to expand your network of critical-thinking, positive change agents in four primary areas: Science (scientists, sci. writers, science geeks, educators, policy developers, etc), Technology (engineers, developers, hackers, makers, inventors, writers, educators, etc.), Business (entrepreneurs, financiers, socially responsible managers, org. developers, consultants, etc.), and Society (futurists, H+ers, social innovators, sustainability leaders, freethinkers, skeptics, etc.).
+We try to attract folks from four general areas: Science (scientists, science writers, science geeks, educators, policy developers, etc), Technology (engineers, developers, hackers, makers, inventors, writers, etc.), Business (entrepreneurs, financiers, socially responsible managers, org. developers, consultants, etc.), and Society (futurists, transhumanists, social innovators, media professionals, educators, sustainability leaders, freethinkers, skeptics, etc.).

-Good foresight requires good hindsight (history knowledge) and great insight (current events and skills knowledge).
-Come join us fun and useful discussions on key trends, innovations, problems, sustainability, and social responsibility.
-Work with and on new tools, practices, ideas and projects.
+Come for fun and useful discussions.
+Work with new tools, practices, ideas and projects.
 See the future and sieze the present.
 Grow your network of supportive, future-oriented friends.
+Ready to meet other Salon leaders and attendees?
+Be a fan of ASF's Future Salon Facebook page (545 fans).

 Visit and post to our Future Salon Community Blog at FutureSalon.com